Depot Deal Days event is on now. Don't wait! Shop Event

 Ductwork

-Most gas furnace installations only require minor adjustments to ductwork to fit the new equipment; however, the Installer will assess your ductwork to determine whether additional repair or replacement work is needed.
+A furnace replacement cost estimate typically includes minor adjustments to ductwork to fit the new equipment; however, the Installer will assess your ductwork to determine whether additional install, repair or replacement work is needed.

 New Air Intake/Exhaust Piping

 While older gas furnaces were connected to a chimney, high-efficiency units require their own intake/exhaust assembly, plastic piping that's routed directly from the unit to the outside of the home.
-Furnace replacement may also involve disconnecting the old chimney from the existing furnace and sealing it to prevent heat loss.
+Your furnace replacement cost may include disconnecting the old chimney.

 System Upgrades